 What made you make the switch to security?

-Tell us about your current role.
+Tell us about your current role

 How have your skills transferred?

-As a support engineer, I learned a lot about the product itself, knowing the historical context and how it works has been useful for a few projects in the security team and my experience talking with customers has helped me with the trainings.
+As a support engineer, I learned a lot about the product itself, knowing the historical context and how it works has been useful for a few projects in the security team and my experience talking with customers has helped me with the training.
 I believe that asking “why” and trying to find the root cause of the problem can be useful in any project.

 What’s been the biggest challenge so far?